radius-project/docs/docs/README.md

 This directory contains the files to generate the https://radapp.dev site.
 Please go there to consume Project Radius docs.
 This document will describe how to build Project Radius docs locally.

+## Codespace

+The easiest way to get up and runnning with a docs environment is a GitHub codespace.
+Visit [this link]() to get up and running in minutes.

+1. Open codespace
+2. Ensure postCreate script has completed (takes ~2 minutes to build CLI docs)
+3. `cd docs` to change into the docs directory
+4. `hugo server` to run a docs server
+5. Click the `localhost:1313` link in your terminal to open the Codespace tunnel to the page

 ## Pre-requisites

 - [Hugo extended version](https://gohugo.io/getting-started/installing)